 “My father taught me everything I know.
 He give me my schooling, he give me everything I got.
 I don't even know how the inside of a school looks and I can read anything that's on paper.
 I can talk to anybody on any subject they like talking about and any spare time I get, sit down and read and read and read…”

-Two years later Lonnie released his first hit ‘Falling Rain Blues,’ (1927) a searing (yet gentle) blues ballad, soaked in human perception and wholly expressive of Lonnie’s empathetic observations and subjective experience of the human condition.
+Two years later Lonnie released his first hit ‘Falling Rain Blues,’ (1927), a searing blues ballad, wholly expressive of Lonnie’s empathetic observations and subjective experience of the human condition.

 The Great Depression of the 1930’s forced a huge number of musicians to search for other work in order to survive.
 Lonnie found employment at a steel mill.
 In a rare interview, he described his life outside of music: